 This place is magical!
 The entrance to the bay is through a narrow pass alongside steep cliffs.
 Once you're inside, the anchorage is calm and protected from the wind and the waves.

-From the nearby beach, we took a 5 hour (RT) hike along an ancient road of platforms and home sites to a gorgeous waterfall.
-Upon entrance to the main section of the trail, we were asked to pay a $10 per person fee and asked if we would like to have a snack or a meal prepared for us upon our return.
-We had heard great reviews about the meals and signed up for another $10/pp item.
+From the nearby beach, we took a 5 hour hike along an old road with ancient homesites to a gorgeous waterfall.
+Upon entrance to the main section of the trail, we were asked to pay a $10 fee and if we would like to have a meal prepared for us upon our return.
+We had heard great reviews about the meals and gladly agreed.
 We didn’t regret it.
-This was the best meal and the most beautifully prepared that we had the entire time we were in this archipelago.
-Thanks to Kua and Teiki!
+This was the best and most beautifully prepared meal that we had the entire time we were in this archipelago.
+Thank you to Kua and Teiki!

-We stopped at the market for a cold beverage and got directions via broken French and hand signals, to the ancient archeological site Paeke.
-The sign was a bit difficult to see or understand and we hesitantly walked up a side road that looked like it might be private property.
+The next day we walked through town and arrived just as church was letting out.
+We could hear the sounds of singing voices and the sight of women in white dresses exiting the church as we approached.
+We stopped at the market for a cold beverage and asked for directions to the ancient archeological site Paeke.
+The sign was a bit difficult to see, and we hesitantly walked up a side road that looked like it might be private property.
 A nice woman appeared in her yard and waved her hand, directing us to continue on.
 The people in this area are just so damn friendly!

 We spent the rest of our time playing games, swimming, reading books, catching up on laundry, and enjoying the view from the boat!